Create Barcode Signature in Java – Update PDF Barcodes

 - Optimizing performance for batch operations

-Let’s start with what you’ll need before writing any code.
+Let’s start by making sure you have everything you need before writing any code.

 Prerequisites